BARRIERBOSS USA

 Step 3: Dig Post Holes

-Each hole should be 10–12 inches in diameter and one-third the total post length deep.
-For a 6-foot fence with posts that extend 2 feet underground, you're digging 24-inch-deep holes minimum.
-In frost-prone zones, check your local frost line — you may need to go 36 inches.
+Each hole should be 10 to 12 inches in diameter and one-third the total post length deep.
+For a 6-foot fence with posts that extend 2 feet underground, you are digging 24-inch-deep holes minimum.
+In frost-prone zones, check your local frost line as you may need to go 36 inches.
+Add 3 to 4 inches of gravel to the bottom of each hole for drainage.

 Step 4: Set Your Posts

 Set corner and end posts first.
 Place the post in the hole, check plumb on two adjacent sides with your level, and brace it temporarily.
 Mix and pour concrete around the post, keeping it about 2 inches below ground level so water drains away from the base.
+Let concrete cure for at least 24 to 48 hours before hanging panels.

 Step 5: Install Rails or Brackets